Seattle and Tacoma Air Toxics Study

 This study will gather important air quality data and help us better understand the health risks associated with air pollution.
 This study will look at changes in air toxics levels over time including diesel exhaust sources, wood smoke, and metal emissions in industrial areas.
 We will estimate potential cancer risk from these air toxics.

 Air Toxics in the Duwamish Valley

-One area where we will be placing monitors is in Seattle’s Duwamish Valley and there is an opportunity for community-directed monitoring.
-This part of the study will include community members in the process of identifying locations of interest in the Duwamish Valley.
+One area where we are placing monitors is in Seattle’s Duwamish Valley. and there is an opportunity for community-directed monitoring.
+This part of the study included community members identifying locations of interest for monitoring.